 Note.
 When an existing model is loaded a check is made by LUSAS to see if a results file of the same name exists.
-If so, you have the option to load the results file on top of the opened model.
+If so, you have the option to load the results for the opened model.

 Note.
 If an existing model is loaded, that in a previous session caused a crash to occur in LUSAS Modeller, options are provided to help you to recover your model data.